Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 ```

 Note that Graph is similar to Module in that the object itself is callable and it is **not recommended** to explicitly call the `build` method.
 The definition of a Graph is very similar to the use of a Module, in fact, Graph can directly reuse a defined Module.
-Users can refer the content in [Build Network](./04_build_network.md) directly to build a neural network in Graph mode.
+Users can refer the content in [Build Network](./04_build_network.md) directly to build a neural network in Graph Mode.

-For example, use the `model` for `Eager Mode` above as the network structure:
+For example, use the `model` above as the network structure:

 ```python